vsrinivas/fuchsia/glossary.md

 #### **RemoteIO**

-RemoteIO is the Magenta RPC protocol used between mxio (open/close/read/write/ioctl) and filesystems, device drivers, etc.  As part of [FIDL](#FIDL) v2, it will become a set of FIDL Interfaces (File, Directory, Device, ...) allowing easier interoperability, and more flexible asynchronous IO for clients or servers.
+RemoteIO is the Zircon RPC protocol used between fdio (open/close/read/write/ioctl) and filesystems, device drivers, etc.  As part of [FIDL](#FIDL) v2, it will become a set of FIDL Interfaces (File, Directory, Device, ...) allowing easier interoperability, and more flexible asynchronous IO for clients or servers.